American Statesmanship Park by Sculptor David Adickes

-Suffice it to say that Stephen F. Austin was considered to be the “Father of Texas” partly because of his influence in successfully settling some 300 families in what would ultimately become the State of Texas after independence from Mexico.
+Stephen F. Austin was considered to be the “Father of Texas” partly because of his influence in successfully settling some 300 families in what would ultimately become the State of Texas after independence from Mexico.

 David Adickes, the artist who created this American Statesmanship Park, also created a giant standing statue of Stephen F. Austin.
 It stands 67 feet high including the base and is located in Angleton, Texas.
 Adickes also created a bust of Austin in Bellville, Texas.

 Stephen F. Austin is honored by having the State Capitol of Texas as well as a county and even a Texas University named after him.
 Stephen F. Austin University is located in Nacogdoches, Texas.